kristipatishivani/VLSI-LAB-EXP-3/README.md

                                  SIMULATION AND IMPLEMENTATION OF MULTIPLIER
 AIM:
- To simulate and synthesis multiplier using vivado 2023.3.
+ To simulate and synthesis multiplier using STEP:1 Launch the Vivado 2023.2.

 APPARATUS REQUIRED: